How to check your credit rating

 If you think there is an error on your report, each of the credit reporting bodies have online links to request an amendment.
 It will help if you can clearly explain what the error is and provide evidence.

 How often should I check my credit rating?

-Since you’re allowed one free report each year, it makes sense to check your credit report every 12 months.
+Since you’re allowed one free report every three months, it makes sense to check your credit report regularly.
 You should also check your credit report if you’ve been denied credit, especially if you think you have a good credit history, as this may indicate something negative on your credit report that is affecting your credit health.